 Early Alice contests drew hundreds of entries.
 Today, a rigorous set of professional skill requirements and qualifications narrows the field from many applicants to as many as six finalists.

-The process of choosing Alice has changed substantially over the six decades of the program.
+The process of choosing Alice has changed substantially over the seven decades of the program.
 The selection criteria that first year was simply ‘beauty and health, general personality, and ability to present herself and her message before large groups.’
 By the late 1950s, the selection process began in May and culminated in August.
 Four “Alice princesses” were named in June, and they spent the next two months in a constant job audition until Alice was named in August.

 Today, Alice in Dairyland is a marketing professional by any and all standards.
 In the first round of the selection process, applications are evaluated on resumes, personal interviews, and communications ability.
 If she meets these criteria, she still has to impress a selection panel during the three-day finals where she is evaluated on public speaking, personal interviews, TV and radio interviews, and agribusiness tours.